Qowaiv/qowaiv-js/README.md

 }
 ```

-Compared with the follow snippet, you could work arround it, although using a
+Compared with the following snippet, you could work around it, although using a
 function `eq(l, r)` over `l === r` is obvious not trivial, or close to ideal.

 ``` JavaScript